bethkux/ASS_ENR1/Milestone1/identification_of_responsibilities.md

 - Send result confirmation notifications.

 ##### Enrollment validation responsibilities
-- Validate compliance with faculty rules
+- Validate compliance with faculty rules.
 - Verify prerequisites and course capacity.
 - Execute enrollment transaction safely.
 - Check for time conflicts.

+---

 ### Feature: Student profile update

-As a student, I want to be able to view and edit my profile, to see and correct my personal information without physically going to student department office.
+As a student, I want to be able to view and edit my profile, so I can see and correct my personal information without physically going to the student department office.

 #### Feature Breakdown:
 1. Student navigates to their personal information page.
 2. The system loads and displays stored profile data.
 3. Student enters edit mode — editable fields are visually indicated.